AgnostiqHQ/covalent/doc/source/api/executors/azurebatch.rst

 4. Required Cloud Resources
 ===========================

-In order to use this plugin, you will need to have the following Azure resources provisioned first.
+In order to use this plugin, the following Azure resources need to be provisioned first.
+These resources can be created using the `Azure Portal <https://learn.microsoft.com/en-us/azure/batch/batch-account-create-portal>`_ or the Azure CLI.

 .. list-table::
    :widths: 2 1 2 3